Consoom.Soy

 Let’s say, you are the average man.
 You spend a lot of time on the internet, playing video games or watching porn.
 Are you happy?
 I don’t mean do you feel good right now, I’m talking about true happiness.
 So, let me ask you again: Are you really happy?
 If your answer is yes: Congratulations, you are a liar.
 If it is no, let me tell you something:

 I was there once.
 I know what it feels like to be deeply unhappy.
-Rotting away in a smelly, messy room, with no work to your name, no apparent purpose and using porn and videogames as a crutch.
+Rotting away in a smelly, messy room, with no work to your name, no apparent purpose and using porn and video games as a crutch.
 In fact, I still do.
 It’s been quite a while since I discovered self-improvement, but only recently did I decide to take it seriously.

 3 min read ·